On Southwest flight, a firefighter heard a loud pop — then sprang into action

 Breaking News Emails

 It was before 10:30 a.m.
-Tuesday when Andrew Needum, a firefighter from outside of Dallas, boarded Southwest Flight 1380 with his wife, their two young children and his parents.
+Tuesday when Andrew Needum, a firefighter from a Dallas suburb, boarded Southwest Flight 1380 with his wife, their two young children and his parents.

-They were rushing that morning to make the flight.
-They were going home to Texas after their first trip to New York City, where Needum's parents celebrated their 39th wedding anniversary, and he got to shake hands with firefighters and visit the 9/11 Memorial and the New York City Fire Museum.
+They were rushing that morning to make the flight, and heading home to Texas after their first trip to New York City.
+There, Needum's parents celebrated their 39th wedding anniversary and he got to shake hands with firefighters and visit the 9/11 Memorial and the New York City Fire Museum.

-He had no clue that his training would come into play on the trip back.
+He had no clue that his training would come so urgently into play on the trip back.

-Needum, 34, is credited as one of the brave passengers who sprang into action to help a woman who was partially sucked out of the plane's window after an engine exploded after takeoff.
-She later died from her injuries as the chaos unfolded some 30,000 feet in the air, forcing an emergency landing in Philadelphia.
+Needum, 34, is credited as one of the passengers who sprang into action to help a woman who was partially sucked out of the plane's window when an engine exploded after takeoff.
+She later died from her injuries as the chaos unfolded 30,000 feet in the air, forcing an emergency landing in Philadelphia.

 "I'm no different than any other firefighter in this country," Needum told reporters Thursday from the Celina, Texas, fire station where he works.
 "For some reason, it was me that day."